ar5had/random-joke-machine/README.md

 # random-joke-machine
-This is a webapp that display random jokes and giphy of Chuck Knorris.
+Random joke machine spits out random joke and giphy of Chuck Knorris.
+You can get next random quote and giphy by clicking a button.
+You can also tweet out the quote if you like.